NathStevo97/certifications-notes/hashicorp/vault/Associate_Certification/06 - Exam Preparation/01 - Important Pointers/6 01 - Important Pointers for the Exam.md

 - HCL Policy files can be auto-formatted by `vault policy fmt <filename>.hcl`

-# Misc Pointers.
+# Misc Pointers

 - Kubernetes authentication is required for any kubernetes-based workloads
 - For kubernetes-based authentication, passing JWT token is required for all API requests.
 - `/sys/seal` endpoints are used to seal the Vault.
 It requires a token with root policy or sudo capability on the path.
 - For EC2-based workloads, AWS Authentication method can be used.
   - It is not mandatory, AppRole can also be used.